cfe84/bounce/README.md

 ```
   -e, --echo                                        reply with request body
+  -E, --env                                         dump environment variables
-  -i, --info                                        reply with information about the call (headers, query, ...)
+  -i, --info                                        reply with information about the call (headers, query, ...).
+                                                    Incompatible with other responses.
   -G, --guid                                        when the node application is starting, a GUID is generated.
-This replies with
+This
-                                                    this GUID.
-Particularly useful to test load balancing and server stickiness
+                                                    replies with this GUID.
+Particularly useful to test load balancing
+                                                    and server stickiness
   -r, --response response body                      specify response to be sent.
-Supports templating from url (e.g. if url is
+Supports templating from url (e.g. if
-                                                    /users/:id/ and response is 'User {id} not known', when calling /users/123/,
+                                                    url is /users/:id/ and response is 'User {id} not known', when
-                                                    response will be User 123 not known)
+                                                    calling /users/123/, response will be User 123 not known)
   -f, --file response file                          use a file containing the response
   -H, --header 'header: head'                       specify header to be replied.
 Can have multiple
   -s, --status http status                          specify status for response.
 Defaults to 200
-  --cpu time in seconds                             uses 100% of one CPU for seconds.
+  --cpu time in seconds                             will try to use 100% of one CPU for seconds.
+Also supports units,
+                                                    add h, m, s or ms to specify a duration, and c, Kc, Mc, Gc and Tc
+                                                    to specify a number of cycles.
+Default is seconds.
   -x, --proxy-to https://www.google.com             Proxy request to another server.
-Response headers and status code are
+Response headers and status code
-                                                    returned.
-The 'host' header will be replaced to match the destination server.
+                                                    are returned.
+The 'host' header will be replaced to match the
+                                                    destination server.
   --proxy-path                                      Proxy request path to the proxied server as well.
-This is especially useful
+This is
-                                                    if you catch all request to the proxy. (e.g. --get '*' --proxy-to
+                                                    especially useful if you catch all request to the proxy. (e.g.
-                                                    https://www.google.com --proxy-path).
-Path is appended to any path defined it
+                                                    --get '*' --proxy-to https://www.google.com --proxy-path).
+Path is
+                                                    appended to any path defined it the proxy-to sub-command, so don't
-                                                    the proxy-to sub-command, so don't use trailing slashes in the proxy path
+                                                    use trailing slashes in the proxy path
   --proxy-certfile filepath                         Client certificate to authenticate requests to proxy
   --proxy-keyfile filepath                          Secret client key to authenticate requests
   --proxy-cert certificate content                  Client certificate to authenticate requests to proxy
   --proxy-key keyfile content                       Secret client key to authenticate requests
 ```

 Sub-commands are applied only to the commands that is before them.
 For example: